 Although we do not have this custom here in Brazil, in Japan it is a common practice to visit a hot spring.
-At onsen, as they are called in Japan, they are relaxing, and the country's culture is almost a tradition that they have in bathing in these places.
+At onsen, as they are called in Japan, are relaxing, and because of the country's culture, it's almost a tradition for them to bathe in these places.

 Of course, you don't want to relax in warm water.
 And the best, a water that is good for health.
-It must be wonderful, of course it is good not to overdo it, after all, we are still human and the hot water can make you dizzy and cause you to faint, but anyway.
+It must be wonderful, of course it's good not to exaggerate, after all, we're still human and hot water can make you dizzy and cause you to faint, but whatever.

-The fact is that if you are going to visit Japan, you must not forget to visit a good hot spring.
+The fact is that if you are going to visit Japan, you cannot forget to visit a good hot spring.
 And this list is here to help you when choosing the best one to visit.
-A list with some of the best hot springs in Japan.
+A list of some of the best hot springs in Japan.

-Ibusuki Onsen (指宿温泉) It is a group of hot springs in eastern Ibusuki, Kagoshima.
-This group includes Surigahama Onsen, Yajigayu Onsene Nigatsuden Onsen.
-There are almost 1,000 springs with thermal waters spouting at 50-60℃, but sometimes temperatures can reach 100℃.
+Ibusuki Onsen (指宿温泉) is a group of hot springs in eastern Ibusuki, Kagoshima.
+This group includes Surigahama Onsen, Yajigayu Ons, and Nigatsuden Onsen.
+There are nearly 1,000 hot springs gushing at 50-60℃, but sometimes temperatures can reach 100℃.

-The main attraction of the Ibusuki Onsen is the Bathing in the sand (Sunamushi).
-Visitors wear a Yukata and are buried with volcanic sand up to their necks.
-The weight and heat of the sand (about 50 to 55 °C) stimulates blood circulation, and in about 10 minutes, the whole body begins to perspire.
-It is a pleasant and relaxing sensation for all ages.
+The main attraction of Ibusuki Onsen is the bath in the sand (Sunamushi).
+Visitors wear a Yukata and are buried up to their necks in volcanic sand.
+The weight and heat of the sand (about 50 to 55 °C) stimulates blood circulation, and in about 10 minutes, the entire body starts to sweat.
+It's a pleasant and relaxing feeling for all ages.

-In addition to bathing in the sand, as in any onsen you can enjoy the hot springs and take that relaxing bath in the hot springs.
-Another attraction present in Ibusuki Onsen is the Scheldt and the sauna.
-There are more than 15 Onsen in the city of Ibusuki.
+In addition to bathing in the sand, as in any onsen, you can enjoy the hot springs and take that relaxing bath in the hot springs.
+Another attraction present in Ibusuki Onsen is the foot bath and sauna.
+There are more than 15 Onsen in Ibusuki City.

-Nearby in Nagasakibana there is also a theme park “Flower Park Kagoshima”, with 400 different types of plants for you to enjoy in each season.
-There you can also enjoy delicious and the shows presented by orangutans and flamingos.
+Nearby in Nagasakibana there is also a theme park “Flower Park Kagoshima”, with 400 different types of plants for you to enjoy each season.
+There you can also enjoy delicious shows and shows presented by orangutans and flamingos.

-Below is a video showing a little bit of Ibusuki Onsen and the bath in the sand.
+Below you can see a video showing some of Ibusuki Onsen and the sand bath.

 Nishiyama Onsen Keiunkan

 The hotel Nishiyama Onsen Keiunkan it is considered the oldest hotel in the world.
-It is located in Hayakawa, in Yamanashi Prefecture, Japan.
-Thus joining the Guinness book, with over 1300 activities.
+It is located in Hayakawa, Yamanashi Prefecture, Japan.
+So entering the Guinness book, with more than 1300 of activity.

-The onsen hotel has remained in the same family for more than 50 generations.
+The onsen hotel has remained in the same family for over 50 generations.
 Serving from ancient samurai to modern tourists.
-We will then learn a little more about the oldest hotel in the world in operation.
+Let's get to know a little more about the oldest hotel in the world in operation.

-From the beginning, the establishment has been passed down by the founding family through the ages.
-By then, 52 generations have taken care and operated the inn.
-And, as time passed, each generation slowly modernized it.
-Today the place has become a four-star luxury hotel.
+From the beginning, the establishment has been passed down by the founding family over time.
+Until then, 52 generations who care for and operate the inn are gone.
+And over time, each generation slowly modernized it.
+Today the place has become a luxury four-star hotel.

-A major renovation took place in 1997, but its appearance remained almost unchanged.
-The hotel has about 35 rooms and can accommodate up to 130 guests.
-It is available for those who wish to stay in rooms with air conditioning, moon and star observation platform, outdoor baths and even a karaoke.
+A major renovation took place in 1997, but its appearance has remained largely unchanged.
+The hotel has around 35 rooms and can accommodate up to 130 guests.
+It is available for those who wish to stay in air-conditioned rooms, a platform for viewing the moon and stars, outdoor baths and even karaoke.

 Even with all the modernities introduced, the establishment keeps traditions alive like the traditional tatami mats.
-In addition to a restaurant, which serves on the menu typical local foods such as koshu meat.
+In addition to a restaurant, which serves typical local foods such as koshu meat on the menu.

 Other highlights of Nishiyama Onsen Keiunkan are the attractions around it, such as Mount Fuji and the Jigokudani Monkey Park.
 Rooms range from 30,000 to 60,000 yen.

 Kusatsu is considered the first hot spring in Japan and is possibly one of the regions that contains the most famous hot springs.
 It is located in Gunma, north of Tokyo.
-It won from thousands of other hot springs and won first place in the 31st ranking of the 100 best hot springs in Japan.
+It beat thousands of other hot springs and took first place in the 31st ranking of the 100 best hot springs in Japan.

-It is the fifteenth consecutive year that Kusatsu has won first place, an impressive feat, given the large number of hot springs in Japan.
-As this region is located in the mountains, it is also famous for welcoming visitors to ski in the winter and for welcoming people who enjoy hiking.
+It is the fifteenth year in a row that Kusatsu has claimed first place, an impressive feat given the sheer number of hot springs in Japan.
+As this region is located in the mountains, it is also famous for welcoming visitors to ski in winter and for welcoming people who enjoy hiking.

-Kusatsu is well known for the quality of its thermal waters, and as they have a large volume, they are able to supply water to other regions as well.
-There is a symbolic installation called Yubatake (hot water field), which is one of the main hot springs in the area.
+Kusatsu is well known for the quality of its hot springs, and as they have a large volume, they are able to supply water to other regions as well.
+There is a symbolic installation called Yubatake (hot water field), which is one of the main hot springs in the place.

 This hot spring area is very lively.
 You can visit several hot springs for free and also enjoy shopping at variety stores.
 There are nice resort inns, hotels and cafes around the city.